reflex-dev/reflex/README.md

 ## Getting Started

-Pynecone is a full-stack python framework that makes it easy to build and deploy web apps in minutes.
+Pynecone is a full-stack Python framework that makes it easy to build and deploy web apps in minutes.
 All the information for getting started can be found in this README.
 However, a more detailed explanation of the following topics can be found on our website:

 <div align="center">